HutaoMain/nextjs-monitoring-app/README.md

 <div style="text-align:center"><img src="https://res.cloudinary.com/alialcantara/image/upload/v1709710573/job-application-mobile-1.png" /></div>

 - View the list of jobs that have been added to the monitoring app.
+You can slide the board from left to right, enables you to see the other cards.

 ## Drag and Drop Jobs